A Survey of Knowledge Enhanced Pre-trained Models: Classification of Knowledge Enhanced Pre-trained Language Models

 \paragraph{Fully parameterized KEPLMs} With the rapid development of GNN, various symbolic knowledge, especially for KGs, can be encoded effectively.
 Improved techniques in the aggregation and combination stages of GNNs, including attention mechanisms, hierarchical aggregations, and gating mechanisms, have resulted in more comprehensive and selective encoding of nodes and relations within KGs.
 Not only for the semantics of entities, this type of model also captures structure information by virtue of the superior method of KRL to support reasoning.
 By storing knowledge as parameters, models can be knowledge-aware and adaptable to a broad range of scenarios.

-\paragraph{Partial parameterized KEPLMs} Owing to the limitation of GNN for modeling multi-step relations of KGs, partial parameterized KEPLMs just encode for a part of knowledge while keeping the rest of it unchanged.
+\paragraph{Partial parameterized KEPLMs} Owing to the limitation of GNN for modeling multi-step relations of KGs, partial parameterized KEPLMs encode only a portion of the knowledge while keeping the rest of it unchanged.
 For instance, some works \cite{new30wang2017explicit,136verga2021adaptable} encode the entities of KGs but maintain the structural information in the symbolic form.
 The representation learning of entities is responsible for integration with PLMs, while the structure information of KGs is responsible for retrieving the associated entities.
 This is particularly efficient for obtaining as many related entities as possible to support decisions considering the massive amount of relational triplets in KGs.

 \paragraph{Knowledge form unchanged KEPLMs} In addition to outstanding performance, researchers have recognized the need for offering a better understanding of the underlying principles of KEPLMs.
 Rule-based representation provides a mapping mechanism between symbols and PLMs.
 By integrating symbol reasoning system into the learning pipeline, knowledge form unchanged KEPLMs reconcile the advantages of effective perception of PLMs and reasoning and interpretability of symbolic representation \cite{new60han2021ptr}.